 “I want my children to attend the public university.
 If they can’t, I am willing to pay for a private education.
 They deserve it.”

-Water.org began work in Ethiopia in 2015—paving the way for people like Abraham to answer that question and to achieve affordable access to safe water for their families.
+Water.org's work in Ethiopia paved the way for people like Abraham to answer that question and to achieve affordable access to safe water for their families.

 As he ended his story Abraham looked up as if he were sending a message to his wife.
 He said, “Reducing the time spent collecting water gives my kids time to study.
 I am so proud I can give this time to them.”

 His kids weren’t home when Abraham shared his story, because they were all at school.